 Bike sharing for sightseeing The start of Cycling Festival Europe was also the start of four new thematic cycling routes through Ljubljana and the campaign Cycle2Heritage, both initiatives to let people discover the city by bike.
 No better way to discover a city than by bike, especially Ljubljana.
-It takes just one hour to visit most major sights of the Slovenian capital.
-And you can get … Continue reading Ljubljana in one hour by shared Bicikelj bike
+It takes just one hour to visit most… Continue reading Ljubljana in one hour by shared Bicikelj bike

 There are currently 227 teams with Slovenian employees riding a bike to work for the Bring Happiness to Work Pripelji sreco v sluzbo bike campaign.
 This campaign is supported by the Embassy of the Netherlands in Slovenia and is part of Cycling Festival Europe.
-Although the cycling infrastructure in Ljubljana is far from ideal, the bike is in many cases the best means of transport to work. … Continue reading The proof; bike beats car
+Although the cycling infrastructure in Ljubljana is far from ideal, the bike is… Continue reading The proof; bike beats car

 The big difference between Dutch and Slovenian cycling infrastructure is not that there is much more cycling infrastructure in the Netherlands.
 The difference is a fundamental one, Dutch cycling infrastructure is made for cyclists, Slovenian cycling infrastructure is made for motorists.
-While in the Netherlands bike paths are meant to give cyclists a faster and safer journey, in Slovenia the goal seems to be to get … Continue reading Slovenia and the bike unfriendly bike path
+While in the Netherlands bike paths are meant to give cyclists a faster and safer… Continue reading Slovenia and the bike unfriendly bike path

 From Thursday 28 to Sunday 31 August Ljubljana hosted the World Cycling Championships for amateurs.
 Some personal conclusions from the championships: Amateurs take their cycling much more serious than professionals.
-You are never too old to: - Ride the newest and most expensive bikes - Suffer - Fall - Fight - Win - Ride fast – Be fanatic The level of racing was sometimes close … Continue reading In Black-and-White: Conclusions of the Amateur World Championships
+You are never too old to: - Ride the newest and most expensive bikes - Suffer - Fall - Fight - Win - Ride fast… Continue reading In Black-and-White: Conclusions of the Amateur World Championships